getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 Make sure you provide a meaningful summary and a separate body to your commit message.
 For more information on suitable commit messages, please check the [tooling central documentation](https://github.com/solus-project/tooling-central/blob/master/README.rst#using-git).

-- If you want to link this patch to an issue on the Developer portal, simply mention it in your commit message: `The inclusion of <somepackage> fixes T1234`
+- If you want to link this patch to an issue on the Dev Tracker, simply mention it in your commit message: `The inclusion of <somepackage> fixes T1234`
 - If you need a change to depend on another change, mention it in the commit message too: `Depends on D5`

 ### Submitting for Review

-Now you have your git commit, it's time to send it to us for review.
+Now you have your git commit, it's time to send it to us for review using `arcanist`.
 Using the CLI again, simply issue: `arc diff`

 A new editor session will open, where you can provide additional details.
 Note that the default reviewer will be assigned after you submit, so it is not necessary to specify anyone here.
 If you are updating an existing package, please be sure to include a summarized changelog (or a link to the changelog provided upstream) and a test plan indicating that you've installed and run the package.
 Once you're finished, save and exit the editor (`CTRL+O` + `CTRL+X` for nano), and the patch will then be uploaded.
 You'll be presented with the Differential URL, and a review will happen as soon as possible.